A Royal Thyroid Problem? Severe Morning Sickness and the Thyroid

 Typically, by the middle of the second trimester, hyperemesis and THHG resolve.
 Antithyroid drugs are discontinued at that point.
 Interestingly, TSH levels may remain low, even as the other thyroid levels return to the normal range.

-We don’t know if Kate Middleton’s hyperemesis gravidarum is the THHG form of the condition, but her experience offers good news: Despite the extreme discomfort of these conditions, women go on to have healthy babies!
+We don’t know if Kate Middleton had the THHG form of hyperemesis gravidarum during any of her three pregnancies, but her experience offers good news: Despite the extreme discomfort of these conditions, women go on to have healthy babies!

 For women suffering from hyperemesis gravidarum or THHG, you can find helpful information at the Hyperemesis Education and Research (HER), located online at www.hyperemesis.org.
 There is also a helpful Facebook support group online for hyperemesis sufferers.